Probabilistic Contrastive Learning for Domain Adaptation: Supplementary Material

-\subsection{SSL}
+\subsubsection{SSL}

 Following~\cite{fixmatch,zhang2021flexmatch,yang2022class}, we report the performance of an EMA model and use a WRN-28-8 for Cifar100.
 We follow the original papers~\cite{fixmatch,zhang2021flexmatch,yang2022class}, the model is trained using SGD with a momentum of 0.9 and using an learning rate of 0.03 with a cosine decay schedule.
 For Fixmatch~\cite{fixmatch} and Flexmatch~\cite{zhang2021flexmatch}, the model is trained for 1024 epochs.
 For CCSSL~\cite{yang2022class}, the model is trained for 512 epochs.
 For the hyper-parameters in PCL, we set $s=7$ in all experiments.
+The data augmentation used by PCL is completely consistent with each baseline.